-If you have yet to sign up for the NASM CNC, here is a special discount that my website visitors get.
+If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 - Discuss the model of the stages of change.

 - Find the barriers people have for both diet and exercise.

 - Know the most common disorders with eating.